 A smile suggests that you’re personable, easy going, and empathetic.We all know that when you smile at people, even strangers, they almost always smile back, spreading a kind of peace and goodwill.

-Mother Teresa knew the importance of a smile, stating, “Every time you smile at someone, it is an action of love, a gift to that person, a beautiful thing.”
-It really is a great feeling to flash a broad smile and enjoy the response, knowing that you may have made someone’s day!
+Mother Teresa understood the importance of a smile, stating, “Every time you smile at someone, it is an action of love, a gift to that person, a beautiful thing.”
+It is a great feeling to flash a broad smile and enjoy the response, knowing that you may have made someone’s day!

 • Make goofy faces at yourself in the mirror.